ClaytonWatkins/1600Summer/README.md

 Other Notes:
 Pull = retrieved files from the cloud to work on locally Push = sends the placeholder files you commited and syncs with the cloud

+Remember descriptions help you to know what you were thinking when you made the file/changes.